 The Philippines’ Claim Over Scarborough Shoal

-Scarborough Shoal (called Bajo de Masinloc in the Philippines) is located 124 nautical miles west of Zambales, and the government of the Philippines claimed it as a part of the Municipality of Masinloc, Zambales province.
+Bajo de Masinloc, what the Philippines named Scarborough Shoal, is 124 nautical miles west of Zambales.
+The Philippine government claimed Scarborough Shoal as a part of the Masinloc Municipality in Zambales.

-Furthermore, the Philippines claims Scarborough Shoal based on Philippine sovereignty under public international law and Philippine sovereign rights under the United Nations Convention on the Law of the Sea (Unclos).
+Moreover, the Philippine government also claimed sovereignty over Scarborough Shoal under public international law and Philippine sovereign rights under the United Nations Convention on the Law of the Sea (Unclos).

 Backgrounds of Both Claims

 Scarborough Shoal was named after the capsized tea-trade ship, Scarborough.
-The China-Philippines sea row has first started on April 30, 1997, when the Filipino naval ships prevented the Chinese boats from approaching the shoal.
+The China-Philippines sea row first started on April 30, 1997, when the Filipino naval ships prevented the Chinese boats from approaching the shoal.
 This historic event prompted China to express its strong protest against the Philippines’ attempt.

 China has been adamant in claiming over Scarborough Shoal even as early as 1935.
 China listed the Scarborough Shoal as part of the Zhongsha Islands.

-In 1956, China again protested against the Philippines’ claim of sovereignty over some of the islands in the South China Sea for a geographical basis.
-Ergo, the Philippines has made their claims over islands in the South China Sea based on territorial proximity around the Philippine archipelago.
+In 1956, China again protested against the Philippines’ claim of sovereignty over some of the islands in the South China Sea on a geographical basis.
+Ergo, the Philippines has made its claims over islands in the South China Sea based on territorial proximity around the Philippine archipelago.

-Considering China’s reaction for the sake of argument after the Philippine government claimed sovereignty over those contested islands in 1956 claim, it could be possible that this has triggered China to promulgate its 1958 Declaration on the Territorial Sea that recognized the breadth of the territorial sea of China.
+Considering China’s reaction for the sake of argument after the Philippine government claimed sovereignty over those contested islands in 1956 claim, it could be possible that this triggered China to promulgate its 1958 Declaration on the Territorial Sea that recognized the breadth of the territorial sea of China.
 This declaration covered the Zongsha islands, where Scarborough Shoal was a part of these islands.

 Moreover, the 1992 Law on the Territorial Sea and the Contiguous Zone reaffirmed the sovereignty of China over the Zongsha Islands.